-State Bank of Lizton started in 1910 and its headquarters are located in Lizton, Indiana.
-State Bank of Lizton has assets of $474 million along with deposits totaling $414 million, classifying it as a medium-size bank.
-State Bank of Lizton lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-We gave State Bank of Lizton a 3.9 stars out of 5, which means it is a respectable bank that deserves your consideration.
-State Bank of Lizton offers a complete selection of banking products, including savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+State Bank of Lizton started in 1910 with headquarters in Lizton, Indiana.
+State Bank of Lizton handles assets of $474 million along with deposits totaling $414 million, classifying it as a medium-size bank.
+State Bank of Lizton lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+Overall, State Bank of Lizton is a good bank that deserves your consideration, with a score of 3.9 stars out of 5 from our experts.
+State Bank of Lizton has a full suite of banking products, including savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
 State Bank of Lizton has a fair savings rate; other popular banks have higher rates.
-Obtaining a checking account with no monthly fee as well as a savings account with a high interest rate at the same bank is the best option for returning the most income on your deposits while maintaining convenient access to your funds.
+Banks that offer free checking and a high savings APY are the best option for getting the highest income on your deposits alongside convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more